 As discussed in 1.1.4, Percolator employs a nested cross-validation approach, splitting the dataset, training on all parts than one and testing/scoring on the remaining part.
 If the splitting was uneven by chance, the SVM would be trained badly and the scoring inaccurate.
 Having different classes with significant differences in the dataset, like in our case cross-linked and linear PSMs or targets and decoys, increases this problem.
 For example, if there was a testing split with many cross-linked PSMs, the SVM had to be trained on the remaining data with few cross-linked PSMs, resulting in probably poor scoring of the many cross-linked PSMs in the test set.
 In the average case, this should not be a problem, but it can occasionally produce worse or better results, which would follow from overfitting.

 To solve this problem, a mechanism of maintaining the proportion of the classes in the whole dataset for every inner and outer split was implemented.
 It can be toggled for targets and decoys or cross-linked and non-cross-linked PSMs as well as for inner and outer split independently.
 The impact was measured by running the algorithm 10 times, plotting and recording the results of the best, worst and median run w.r.t. to the area under the pseudo ROC curve.
-Because this took approximately 90 minutes, the test was performed in a Google Colaboratory notebook.
+Because this took approximately 90 minutes, the test was performed in a Google Collaboratory notebook.

 Imputation